 What is the difference between Western Astrology and Vedic Astrology?

-My report horoscope is different from the horoscope that an astrologer gave me.
-Is there something wrong?
+My report horoscope is different than the horoscope that an astrologer gave me, is there something wrong?

 Will my report be available online later?

 Yes, your report will be available online for a year in case you ever need to get another copy of it.
 An email will be sent to you that has a link to your report, so as long as you save that email or link, you will be able to access your report again.

 How accurate does my birth time have to be?